amrlabib/javascript-essentials/IIFE.md

 #### Example 5.4:

-Save state with IIFE and closure, this is a copy from example 4.3 used in closures section but using IIFE instead of named function.
+Save state with IIFE and closure, this is a copy from [Example 4.3](closure.md#example-43) used in closures section but using IIFE instead of named function.

 Capture the value of `i` inside each loop.